fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/your-first-chart-using-ruby-on-rails.md

 Functional attributes let you control a variety of functional elements on the chart.
 For example, you can opt to show/hide data labels or data values.
 You can also set chart limits and extended properties.
 The functional attributes used in the above code are:

-* `showLabels` sets the  configuration whether the x-axis labels will be displayed or not.
-* `showValue` sets the configuration whether data values will be displayed along with the data plot on chart.
 * `caption` sets the caption of the chart.
 * `subcaption` sets the sub-caption of the chart.
 * `xAxisName` sets the name of the x-axis, whereas `yAxisName` sets the name of the y-axis.
 * `numberPrefix` adds prefix to all the numbers visible on the chart.
 * Please note, we have used the `theme` attribute in the chart's data and provided fusion (default theme) as the value of it.
 Using themes, you can centralize your cosmetic and functional properties across various charts in your web application.

-#### Cosmetics Attributes
+#### Cosmetic Attributes

-Cosmetic attributes let you configure chart cosmetics like color, transparency, font size etc. Since we are using the `fusion` theme to customize the chart's look and feel no cosmetic attributes are used in this sample.
+Cosmetic attributes let you configure chart cosmetics like color, transparency, font size, etc. Since we are using the `fusion` theme to customize the chart's look and feel no cosmetic attributes are used in this sample.
 For a detailed list of cosmetic attributes click here.

 For the detailed list of attributes, click [here]({% site.baseurl %}/chart-attributes/?chart=area2d '@@open-newtab').